scalazone/content/topics/foundations/environment.md

 ### Install Visual Studio Code and Metals

-Follow the instructions to install [Visual Studio Code](https://code.visualstudio.com/download), then install the [Metals](https://marketplace.visualstudio.com/items?itemName=scalameta.metals) plugin from the VS Code Marketplace.
+Follow the instructions to download and install [Visual Studio Code](https://code.visualstudio.com/download), then install the [Metals](https://marketplace.visualstudio.com/items?itemName=scalameta.metals) plugin from the VS Code Marketplace.